jinluchang/Qlattice/docs/contraction.md

 Use ``xg_y`` as point source location, contraction for all available ``xg_x``.

-Proper factor is compensated so it can treated as if ``xg_x`` is contracted for all lattice sites.
+Proper factor is compensated so it can be treated as if ``xg_x`` is contracted for all lattice sites.

 ```cpp
 inline void contract_psel_fsel_distribution_acc(FieldM<Complex, 1>& pos,